abcrun/Class/README.md

 	Class.create([properties])
 ### Parameters (参数)
 ###### Class([main,extends,parameters])
 - `main:Optional` -- A function or an object as the constructor.
-If it is an object, it may have an init method as the constructor,and others will be the attribute.)
+If it is an object, it may have an init method as the constructor,and others will be the attributes.
 - `extends:Optional` -- A function or an object to be inherited as the parent.
 - `parameters:Optional` -- The parameters of the constructor for instance.

 ###### Class.create([properties])
 `properties`
 - `constructor:Optional` -- Used as main in `Class([main,extends,parameters])`.
-- `extends:Optional` -- Used as extends in `Class([main,extends,parameters]).
+- `extends:Optional` -- Used as extends in `Class([main,extends,parameters])`.
 - `parameters:Optional` -- Used as parameters in `Class([main,extends,parameters])`.
-- `implements:Optional` -- Used to add new attribute.
+- `implements:Optional` -- Used to add new attributes.

 ### Methods (方法)
 - `extends(parent)` -- Inherit the parent